Patient portals - An online tool for your health

 Personal health record (PHR)

 Many providers now offer patient portals.
 For access, you will need to set up an account.
-The service is free.
+The service is usually free.
 A password is used so that all of your information is private and secure.

 What is in a Patient Portal?